Who Are Merseyside & Cheshire Blood Bikes?

 Our Mission Statement

-Our aim is to relieve sickness and protect health by the provision of emergency transport of urgently needed blood, donor breast milk, drugs, human tissues and other medical requirements between hospitals / hospices and blood transfusion units, blood banks primarily but not exclusively in the North West region of England.
+Our aim is to relieve sickness, protect health & save Our NHS money to be used in the frontline by the provision of emergency transport of urgently needed blood, donor breast milk, drugs, human tissues and other medical requirements between hospitals / hospices and blood transfusion units, blood banks primarily but not exclusively in the North West region of England.

 Our Core Values